How To Pay Off Debt: A Complete Guide

 Round Up Loan Payments

-Even though what you get may seem like small change, rounding up payments is a great start to paying more toward your debt.
-You don’t need a ton of extra cash, and you probably won’t notice the amount, given that it’s so small.
+Even though it may seem like small change, rounding up your minimum payment each month is a great start to paying more toward your debt.
+You don’t need a ton of extra cash, and you probably won’t notice the extra amount, given that it’s so small.

 Next time you make your payment, just round it up to the next couple of dollars.
 For example, if your credit card payment is $112.23, add an extra $7.77 to make it $120.
 Within a year, you’ll have paid an extra $93.24.

 Some lenders offer rate discounts if you sign up for autopay or online bill payments.
 Some even do so if you opt for paperless statements.
 It never hurts to ask your lender whether your payment history qualifies you for a lower rate.
 Even a fraction of a percent off your interest rate can make a huge difference in how much you’ll save.

 If you want to see some real progress on your debt repayment or you’re looking to save money in interest, you may want to adopt a more direct plan of attack.
 Check out the following debt repayment strategies and decide if one works for your situation.

 Make A Debt Snowball

 The idea behind a debt snowball works like this: You organize your debts from the smallest balance to the largest, without regard for interest rates.
 For all debts except the smallest, you pay the minimum amount due.
 For the smallest, pay as much as you can afford until it’s paid off.

 Compared to other debt-repayment methods, the debt snowball often reaps the most noticeable rewards by quickly liquidating smaller debts in their entirety.

 Another approach is the debt avalanche method where you organize your debt by highest interest rate to lowest and target your most expensive debt first.
 You can save money in the long term by getting rid of your most expensive debt, but you may forgo the quick wins that the debt snowball method can offer.